Studies of distance one surgeries on the lens space $L(p,1)$

 \subsection{The mapping cone for rationally null-homologous knots}

 In this section, we give a $d$-invariant surgery formula for rationally null-homologous knots based on the mapping cone formula by Ozsv\'ath and Szab\'o \cite{OSr}.
-We assume the readers are familiar with Heegaard Floer homology and use the $\mathbb{F}=\mathbb{Z}/2\mathbb{Z}$ coefficient throughout unless otherwise stated.
+We assume the readers are familiar with Heegaard Floer homology and we use $\mathbb{F}=\mathbb{Z}/2\mathbb{Z}$ coefficients throughout unless otherwise stated.

 Let $Y$ be a rational homology sphere and $K$ an oriented knot in $Y$.
 There is a canonical choice of meridian $\mu$ of $K$, and a framing $\gamma$ is an embedded curve on the boundary of the tubular neighborhood of $K$ which intersects $\mu$ once transversely.
 We write $\underline{\rm Spin^c}(Y,K)$ for the relative $\rm Spin^c$ structures on $Y-K$, which has an affine identification with $H^2(Y,K)$.
 In particular, if the knot $K$ is primitive, i.e., $K$ generates $H_1(Y)$, then $\underline{\rm Spin^c}(Y,K)$ is affinely isomorphic to $\mathbb{Z}$.